mschuchard/jenkins-devops-libs/docs/Terraform.md

 ```

 ### terraform.plan(String dir, String bin = '/usr/bin/terraform')
 Uses Terraform to generate an execution plan.
-The plan file will be written to the same directory as the input config directory.
+The plan file `plan.tfplan` will be written to the same directory as the input config directory.
 This is mostly useful in a Pipeline for validating the config set and then speeding up a subsequent `apply` by providing an input plan file.

 ```groovy
 terraform.plan(String '/path/to/config_dir')